 New York City is a patchwork quilt of neighborhoods, each with its own unique character.
 New Yorkers are passionate about their communities—when you explore these neighborhoods, you’ll see why.

-Cardozo is located in Greenwich Village, a charming neighborhood featuring tree-lined streets.
+Cardozo is located in Greenwich Village, a historic neighborhood featuring tree-lined streets.
 Lower Fifth Avenue is one of Manhattan's gems.
 The Village is known for being a scene where literary, music and gay-rights history was made.
 Cafés, bistros, bookstores and boutiques abound.

 The East Village, always popular with New York's artists and bands, is a foodie's paradise.
 It features inventive cuisine for any budget, along with many bars and some of the best desserts in New York City.
 It is also home to the Public Theater, the pioneering theater that brought Shakespeare in the Park, A Chorus Line and hundreds of other important works to New Yorkers.